597 Comments

 My Dad once told me that President Kennedy's secret sauce was that he sold America back to the Americans in the sense of renewing self-confidence.
 These times are different.
 We are no longer at our zenith, but remain important to the advancement of mankind.

-All that collapsed when Reaganism smashed the unions and the Clinton Admin. sold out the economy to China.
+All that collapsed when Reaganism smashed the unions and the Clinton Admin. sold out the last of basic industry to China.
 These events may have been inevitable, but when changes come and innovations occur, somebody loses.
 Many M.A.G.A.s, I would venture to say, feel abandoned by the rest of us.

 Others are simply vile.
 The latter we have to contain.
 For the former, we have at least to try to make things better for them -- to give them a shot.